Letractively/uliweb/trunk/apps/Documents/files/installation.rst

        python setup.py develop

-   This command will install a link of current Uliweb directory to Python site-packages directory, and you can find an entry in easy_install.pth.
+   This command will install a link of the current Uliweb directory to the Python site-packages directory. , and you can find an entry in easy_install.pth.
-   And this command will also install a script named ``uliweb`` to Python/Scripts directory.
-So if you've already set the Python/Scripts to search path, you can directly run it from command line.
-If not, please add Python and Python/Scripts directories to search path(change PATH environment to add new path).
+   This command will also install a script named ``uliweb`` to Python/Scripts directory.
+Make sure that you have added the Python and Python/Scripts directories to your systems search path(adding the new path to the PATH environment).
+Doing this allows you to run the uliweb scripts anywhere on te commandline.

    .. note::

        Why not use ``python setup.py install``?
-Because I saw that the ``uliweb`` script can't be installed correctly, I don't know why.
+The ``uliweb`` script can't be installed correctly using this method, I will appreciate if someone can help with this issue.

 #.
-After above steps, you should already run ``uliweb`` command in command line.
+After above steps, run ``uliweb`` command in command line and see the tutorials
-   Next you should see some tutorials to learn how to use ``uliweb`` command and how to develop a web site with Uliweb.
+    to learn how to use ``uliweb`` for web application development.